NYULibraries/sdr-documentation/curate/index-records-solr.md

-# Index Records to Staging and Prod Solr
+# Index prod records (OpenGeoMetadata) to staging or prod Solr

 ## Index to Prod Solr